brhoades/sipa/README.md

 This script will only function on odt files.
 These files can be saved with Word 2007+ and natively with any version of Open/Libre Office, but the script must be ran on cygwin or Linux.
 Please also note that combining symbols work best with certain fonts.
-Cambria has worked best on both Windows and Ubuntu.
+Cambria has worked best on both Windows and Ubuntu, through Open/Libre Office and Word, however your milage may vary.
 Additionally, due to limitations of the open document format **do not switch fonts, sizes, or use italics/bold/underline inside transcriptions**.
-This script will ignore the entry if this is done to preserve integrity of non-phonemic test.
+This script will ignore the entry if this is done in order to preserve integrity of non-phonemic text.
 If you are attempting to remove formatting from a document, you will need to completely retype the text in most cases to remove the special formatting from the internals of your document.